tomnotthomas/Docu.ai/README.md

 - **Backend**: Run `node index.js` in your terminal.
 - **Frontend**: Execute `npm run dev`.

+## IMPORTANT NOTE
+Processing your document takes some time.
+Allow a few seconds(20seconds) to pass until you switch from "Hochladen" to the Dashboard.

   ## Key Terms and Document Criteria 📑